Ziya-As/PostgreSQL/postgreSQL.md

 ### `LAST_VALUE`

+`LAST_VALUE` returns the value of the last row in each partition.
 Here’s the basic syntax of the `LAST_VALUE` window function:

 ```sql
 LAST_VALUE (expression) OVER (